- Harry Fonseca, Maidu, American, 1946-2006

 The title, Shuffle Off to Buffalo #V, comes from a song in the Broadway play 42nd Street.

-Fonseca has applied glitter to the border, adding to the theatrical and playful look of the painting.
+Fonseca applied glitter to the border, adding to the theatrical and playful look of the painting.
 Fonseca may also have used glitter here to reference the California gold rush.
-Between 1846 and 1870, in California alone, the gold rush caused an 80 percent decline in native populations that directly affected Maidu culture.
+Between 1846 and 1870, in California alone, the gold rush caused an 80 percent decline in American Indian populations that directly affected Maidu culture.

 Fonseca chose to apply the paint thickly.
 The red curtains appear velvety and heavy.
 The yellow frame, enhanced with glitter, seems to emphasize Coyote as a celebrity.

 Quick Classroom Ideas

 - Create a comic strip with Coyote as the main character.
 Have your students pay attention to how Fonseca’s painting is framed.

 - Have students consider the ways that they are tricksters – do they ever pretend to be something that they are not?
 Have them create a self-portrait in which they are disguised.